Charlie Kirk Assassination Aftermath

 force a release.

-And in fact, Kirk, before he sort of went backwards a little bit, had said there should be, I was watching a speech where he said it should be full and full release of unredacted release to the public.
+And in fact, Kirk, before he sort of went backwards a little bit, had had said there should be, I was watching a speech where he said it should be full and full release of unredacted release to the public.

-I thought it just Trump pretended he didn't draw and then they showed him drawings.
+So I don't know what you thought.
+I thought it just, Trump pretended he didn't draw, and then they showed him drawings.

 He said this birthday book didn't exist.
+It exists.

 He said he didn't write a letter.
+It looks like he wrote a letter.

+I think the idea that it's fake is kind of ridiculous.
 Way back then, someone knew he was going to be president and decided to do a fake thing.

 This seems ridiculous.

-I think he did it and he should just say he was sorry and he won't do that.
+I think he did it, and he should just say he was sorry and he won't do that.

 And they're doubling down on hoax and whatever.
+I still think it's very damaging to him.

+This remains damaging.
+What did you think?
 Well, the question is, is there a red line?

 Like, we knew he was a rich kid.
+Okay, that's a reason not to like him.

 We knew he was not a very good businessman.
+We knew he took companies bankrupt.

 We knew he didn't pay subcontractors.

 We knew that he was accused of sexual assault.
+We know he's an insurrectionist.

-I mean, is and now there seems to be evidence everywhere that he was at a minimum cohorting with a known and convicted pedophile.
+I mean, is and now there seems to be be evidence everywhere that he was at a minimum cohorting with a known and convicted pedophile.

 And the notion that this is a forgery is like, well, okay, you mean somebody 21 years ago broke into the Epstein estate and decided to frame the president who at that time was a Democrat, thinking when he's president, this will embarrass him.